Ngav0/Ngav-Guessr/README.md

 For example, you can choose option 5 to list the cities

-Then choose option 2 to select a city, and the amount of rounds you want.
+Then choose option 2 to select a city (Case sensitive, so the first letter needs to be a capital), and the amount of rounds you want.

 This wil then generate a map for you to use in Ngav Guessr